isaacfungg/obsidian/2024s notes/BIOL 111/Week 5/June 11 - Lecture.md

 	* (after zygote) -  hinders zygote development – reduced viability or fertility.
 	* Hybrid Sterility or less fertile
 	* Hybrid inviability

+#### Phylogenetic Tree
+* Diagram that depicts the hypothesized evolutionary relationships amongst  species or other taxa
+	* We cannot know evolutionary relationships with absolute certainty.
+* Also called an evolutionary tree